-In the top 800 universities globally : THE World University Rankings 2018
+In the top 3.7% of universities worldwide (The Centre for World University Rankings (CWUR) 2018/19

 Over 800 research students enrolled currently